pdesolminihac/MillarayApp/README.md

 To create a production build, use yarn build.
 ```

-Hot reload should be working upon saving your JavaScript files.
+Hot reload should be working upon saving your JavaScript files